skramm/homog2d/docs/homog2d_manual.md

 ```
 The extended segment has the same support line, but is "extended" on both sides with the length of the segment.
 Thus its length is three times the original segments length.
-Below the original segment is blue and the extended segment is red.
+On the figure below, the original segment is blue and the extended segment is red.
 The support line is gray.

 ![extended segment](img/segment_extended1.png)